ampproject/amphtml/contributing/building-an-amp-extension.md

 AMP.registerElement('amp-carousel', CarouselSelector, CSS);
 ```

-## Element Usage Documentation and Tests
+## Element usage documentation and tests

 Make sure to write pretty comprehensive unit tests for your element.
 Also don’t forget to write an .md file documenting how to use this